mesmotronic/air-ane-fullscreen/README.md

 Before you start
 ----------------

-To avoid cropping, ensure that you're using `<fullScreen>false</fullScreen>` in your `app.xml` and `stage.displayState` is set to `StageDisplayState.NORMAL` when using any of the full screen modes invoked by this ANE.
+To avoid cropping, always ensure that you're using `<fullScreen>false</fullScreen>` in your `app.xml` and `stage.displayState` is set to `StageDisplayState.NORMAL` when using any of the full screen modes invoked by this ANE.

 The examples below show how to achieve the best possible full screen experience.